thirdcloud-org/thirdcloud/README.md

 #

 <p align="center">
-  All your team needs to get things done.<br>
+  Extend ThirdCloud with third-party apps
-  ThirdCloud can be extended with third-party apps—just like VS Code!
+  <br/>—just like in VS Code!
 </p>

 #